dy1z/docs/content/docs/transformers/extra-attributes.md

 Elements that you define here can also be [cheerio](https://github.com/cheeriojs/cheerio) selectors.

-For example, let's add a default width to all our wrapper tables:
+For example, let's add a default width to any table that has a `wrapper` class:

 ```js
 applyExtraAttributes: {